ibm-cloud-docs/key-protect/cbr-controlled-access.md

 The API supports defining [network rules](/apidocs/context-based-restrictions#rules), and you will need the information from creating the network zone for the next steps.

-Using the path: "/v1/rules" with the same endpoint as above, the GET method lists current rules.
+Using the path: "/v1/rules" with the same endpoint as the network zones, the GET method lists current rules.
 Sending a POST to the same path with the following example format guiding your own payload, you can create new rules:

 ```json
 {